-For the injection of forward and join contracts, we inject for every process of a SecDFD all possible contracts that are not already specified.
-To do so, we calculate all possible combinations with one outgoing flow.
-To calculate the combinations we consider all incoming and outgoing assets.
-For instance, for a process with two incoming and two outgoing assets (and no specified forward, or join contract), we inject 6 possible contracts.
+Table 4 Results of evaluating the processing contracts verification with two incoming and two outgoing assets (and no specified forward, or join contract), we inject 6 possible contracts.
 Every incoming asset can be forwarded to every outgoing asset (4 forward contracts) and the pair of incoming assets can be joined with both outgoing assets as target (2 join contracts).
 If a combination is equivalent to an existing contract, it is omitted.
-Results.
-The results of the evaluation are in favor of using our approach to execute security compliance checks between design and implementation.